enVolt/Sudoku_Python/README.md

 As for now, this is not working, either it is leading to Invalid Block, or I'm being ended up Puzzle with more than one solution

-Here is my logic to create puzzle \n =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+Here is my logic to create puzzle
+=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 Count = 0